Stochastic Optimal Control via Local Occupation Measures: Example: population control

-where $LB$ refers to the lower bound furnished by a concrete instance of the moment-sum-of-squares restriction of \eqref{eq:disc_subHJB}, and $UB$ to the control cost associated with the {\em best known} admissible control policy.
-In order to determine $UB$, we constructed an admissible control policy from the approximate value function $w^*$ obtained as solution of the moment-sum-of-squares restriction of \eqref{eq:disc_subHJB} with approximation order $d = 4$ on the grid described by $n_1 = n_2 = 4$ and $n_T=10$.
-Specifically, we employed the following control law mimicking a one-step model-predictive controller
+In order to assess the tightness of the bounds obtained with different approximation orders and discretizations, we compare the relative optimality gap $(\bar{J}-\underbar{$J$}) / \bar{J}$, where $\underline{J}$ and $\bar{J}$ refer to the lower bound furnished by an instance of the MSOS restriction of \eqref{eq:disc_subHJB} and to the control cost associated with the {\em best known} admissible control policy, respectively.
+The best known control policy was constructed from the approximate value function $w^*$ obtained as the solution of the MSOS restriction of \eqref{eq:disc_subHJB} with approximation order $d = 4$ on the grid described by $n_1 = n_2 = 4$ and $n_T=10$.
+To that end, we employed the following control law mimicking a one-step model-predictive controller